How the fragile Israel-Hamas ceasefire deal could unravel

 On Tuesday, the Gaza health ministry said that 92 people in the enclave had been killed in Israeli military operations since the ceasefire came into effect.

-CNN has asked Israeli authorities for comment on the allegations regarding casualties and disrupted aid.
+CNN has asked Israeli authorities for comment on the allegations regarding casualties.

 Abu Obeida, a spokesman for Hamas’ armed wing, said in a social media post on Monday: “We affirm our commitment to the terms of the agreement as long as the occupation commits to them.”